pauljessica82/WallApp/README.md

 7. Creating User and Post tables

-   - In terminal, while in the ...WallApp/backend run "python manage.py migrate --run-syncdb" and tables will be generated to create users and posts.
+   - In terminal, while in the ...WallApp/backend run "python manage.py migrate --run-syncdb".
    - Start the server by running "python manage.py runserver" in the terminal.
    - If you come across the error "Cannot use ImageField because Pillow is not installed", run "pip uninstall Pillow", and then "pip install Pillow".
-   - Now you should be able to register, login and create a new user by navigating to http://localhost:3000/. ( I recommend using https://temp-mail.org/en/ if you would not like to use a real email for registering)
+   - Now you should be able to register, login and create a new user by navigating to http://localhost:3000/.
+   - You can use: https://temp-mail.org/en/ if you would not like to use a real email for registering

 ![image](https://user-images.githubusercontent.com/51688932/192016102-2935b8e2-e3fe-427a-966f-44c9fa5f0cb9.png)